-Late-night partygoers aren’t the only ones planting smooches in Las Vegas.
-Kissing bugs are small, wingless insects that are very common in the American southwest, but don’t let their name fool you: these are some of the most dangerous pests in Las Vegas.
+Late night partygoers aren’t the only ones planting smooches in Las Vegas.
+Kissing bugs are small, wingless insects that are very common in the American Southwest, but don’t let their name fool you: these are some of the most dangerous pests in Las Vegas.
 They get their name from the way they attack, as they usually bite their victims on the lips or elsewhere on the face.

 Las Vegas is home to over 150,000 hotel rooms and millions of people who call the Valley home.
 These people need a place to sleep, so naturally, the risk for bedbugs is higher here than elsewhere in the country.
 Dealing with bed bugs is rare, but you shouldn’t dismiss their potential to cause long-lasting damage to your property and health.
-While bedbugs aren’t necessarily deadly, they can be one of the most difficult pests to eradicate, all while making your life much more difficult.
+While bedbugs aren’t necessarily deadly, they can be one of the most difficult pests to eradicate, all the while making your life much more difficult.